 Edible Edinburgh – what do we plan to achieve over the next year?

-After the success of achieving the Sustainable Food Cities Bronze Award in June 2019, Edible Edinburgh partnership plans to step up its role in capturing, coordinating and enhancing our partners’ actions to achieve the Edible Edinburgh vision of a city ‘where good food is available to all, making for healthy people, thriving communities and a sustainable environment’, and work towards the Sustainable Food Places Silver accreditation.
+After the success of achieving the Sustainable Food Places (formerly Sustainable Food Cities) Bronze Award in June 2019, Edible Edinburgh plans to step up its role in capturing, coordinating and enhancing our partners’ actions to achieve the Edible Edinburgh vision of a city ‘where good food is available to all, making for healthy people, thriving communities and a sustainable environment’, and work towards the Sustainable Food Places Silver accreditation.
 To achieve this, Edible Edinburgh will need to build progressively upon the existing food-related activity and achievements already happening in the city and refresh the Edinburgh Sustainable Food City Plan for the period 2021-2026.
 Partners of Edible Edinburgh and its members will help to instigate, drive and connect this activity.
 We really hope that you are behind us in continuing to work towards Edinburgh becoming a truly sustainable food city.
 By being part of Edible Edinburgh your organisation can become a key player in the city’s food atmosphere and be proud of working across all aspects of the food system to solve some of today’s most pressing social, environment and economic issues.

 - Addressing Food Poverty.
 Building on the success of the Joint Council leaders statement on food poverty in February 2015, we will work with our sister organisation in Glasgow – the Glasgow Food Policy Partnership – and national organisations in the poverty, food and community fields to raise awareness of food poverty and its causes and press for change at UK, Scottish and local level.